-Fly to the Albuquerque International Sunport or Santa Fe airport.
+Fly to the Albuquerque International Sunport.
 A shuttle is included in your program price.
-The shuttle will arrive the day before the program start date @2 pm.
-Make sure your flight arrives no later than 2 pm the day before the program start date.
-The shuttle will bring you back to the airport @8 am the day after the program end date.
-If you have to fly into the Santa Fe Regional Airport, please contact Avery and we can work something out.
-If you have any questions or concerns regarding the shuttle times, please email avery@wildernesstrek.org
+The shuttle will arrive on the program start date @2 pm.
+Make sure your flight arrives no later than 2 pm on the program start date.
+The shuttle will bring you back to the airport @8 am on the program end date.
+If you have to fly into the Santa Fe Regional Airport, please contact Sami and we can work something out.
+If you have any questions or concerns regarding the shuttle times, please email Sami.